Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/proposal/proposalT2.md

 - Changing tank material to allow for water seep and better evaporative cooling
 - Dehydration of airflow over the tank to improve capacity for cooling
 - Radiative material coating

-## Active Cooling

-Active cooling is the direct cooling of a body of water through the implementation of a thermal cycle.
-This has a capacity to achieve a greater temperature drop than passive cooling, but is very energy intensive.
-Solutions will look to explore the maximum temperature drop achievable at expected energy levels, as well as where best to implement this solution.
-This solution will also focus on balancing demand for cool water with supply rate.

 # Assessment of the quality of the proposal